 This work investigates the feasibility of using pre-trained machine learning models to predict density (and other rock properties) during numerical geodynamic simulations of mantle convection.
 We built a large dataset of rock properties with the Gibbs Free Energy minimization program Perple_X (Connolly, 2009).
 Different regression algorithms were used to train Machine Learning models (RocMLMs), which we then evaluated in terms of accuracy and performance.
 We found that RocMLMs are able to predict rock properties up to 10$^1$–10$^3$ times faster than conventional approaches with equivalent accuracy.
 The speed of RocMLM predictions allows dynamic rock properties to be implemented in high-resolution numerical simulations of mantle convection for the first time.

 The manuscript was published in the Journal of Geophysical Research: Machine Learning and Computation on October 23, 2024.
 You can find the article here.
+This work was also invited to be shared at the American Geophysical Union meeting in Washington DC.
+You can find that talk here.

 Figure: A pseudosection model for a Primitive Upper Mantle composition (PUM, from Sun & McDonough, 1989) estimated by Perple_X (Connolly, 2009) showing density (a), the gradient of density highlighting phase transitions (b), and density depth profiles along a range of hypothetical mantle geotherms (c).
 A total of 128$^3$ phase equilibria calculations (128 pseudosections at 128 x 128 PT resolution) were used to train RocMLMs.